 Open Call for Papers

-To submit your manuscript for publication consideration, view the submission guidelines at the following link: https://scholarlyengagement.com/home/submit Deadline for submission: March 18, 2020.
+The anticipated publication date for this special issue is November 2020.
+To submit your manuscript for publication consideration, view the submission guidelines at the following link: https://scholarlyengagement.com/home/submit

 JSE is published in June and November of each year.
 Submissions are accepted on a rolling basis; accepted manuscripts will be published at the earliest possible date.